anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 Without a VPP token, you can still search and get [free iOS apps through the App Store](add-apps-ios.md).
 However, to install the app on the device, the device user must sign in with an Apple ID.

-1. On the iOS Device Management page, click the **VPP Tokens** tab.
+1. On the **iOS Device Management** page, click the **VPP Tokens** tab.
 2. Click **Open Apple School Manager** and sign in with your school's Apple ID, not your personal one.
-If you use the legacy Apple VPP site to buy apps, click **Download your token from the VPP website**.
-3. Follow the steps on either site to create and download the token.
+3. Follow the steps in Apple School Manage to create and download the token.
 Save the token to your local drive.
 4. Return to the Intune for Education portal.
 Enter the Apple ID that you used to sign in to Apple School Manager.
 5. Click the folder icon to browse your computer's files.
 Select the token file that you downloaded and saved earlier.
 6. Choose the location of your school's devices.